pieifodotcom/pieifodotcom.github.com/_posts/2018-01-25-enbbtcdetail.md

 ---
 layout: enpost
-title:  bbtcdetail
+title:  bbcdetail
 imageUrl: /resource/bbtc.png
-coinName: Big Bitcoin(BBTC)
+coinName: Big Bitcoin(BBC)
-coinInfo: BBTC, the abbreviation of Big Bitcoin, is a new chain of 508,888 forked at the height of the bitcoin block, developed by the BBTC team.
+coinInfo: BBC, the abbreviation of Big Bitcoin, is a new chain of 508,888 forked at the height of the bitcoin block, developed by the BBTC team.
 blockHightTitle: Block height
 blockHight: 508888
 timeTitle: Countdown